 Jack Harrison: Winger returns to Leeds on loan from Manchester City

-Harrison scored six goals and provided eight assists for Leeds during 2019/20 Championship season
+Harrison scored six goals and provided eight assists for Leeds during 2019/20 Championship season; Leeds also sign teenager Joe Gelhardt from Wigan

 By Dan Sansom